vda-lab/vda-lab.github.io/teaching/i0u19a/sessions/lectures/introduction/slides.md

 #### The 3 V's
 **Volume** - most immediate challenge to conventional IT structures; principle of big data: *if you can, keep everything*
 * need *scalable storage* + *distributed querying*
-* structured vs unstructured data
+* structured vs unstructured data -> Hadoop: MapReduce + HDFS
+  * MapReduce: map = distributing a dataset among multiple servers and operating on the data; reduce = recombining the partial results
+  * HDFS = Hadoop Distributed File System
+  * Hadoop: for batch jobs (not interactive)

 **Variety** - data is messy